What is Power BI

 Power BI is a business intelligence tool developed by Microsoft to present data in a more meaningful way, through dashboards, graphs, visualisation or report.
 There’s a number of ways to analyse the data to better understand the needs of the organisation.

-- The capability to capture data from large databases, even those than read 1 million rows per hour per user.
+- The capability to capture data from large databases, even those that read 1 million rows per hour per user.

 - Dashboards, related visualisations and reports will present data in a meaningful way for analysis by the end user.